Capri

-The island is characterized by its rugged limestone landscape, sea stacks (Faraglioni), coastal grottoes including the renowned Blue Grotto, and high cliffs overlooking the sea.
+The island is characterized by its rugged limestone landscape, sea stacks (faraglioni), coastal grottoes including the renowned Blue Grotto, and high cliffs overlooking the sea.
 Notable features include the harbours of Marina Grande and Marina Piccola, the panoramic Belvedere of Tragara, the ruins of Roman imperial villas such as Villa Jovis, and the towns of Capri and Anacapri, the latter situated higher up the slopes of Monte Solaro, the island's highest point.

 Administratively, Capri is part of the Metropolitan City of Naples within the Campania region.
-The island is divided into two municipalities (comuni): Capri and Anacapri.
+The island is divided into two municipalities: Capri and Anacapri.

 Etymology

 The origin of the name Capri is uncertain.
 It may derive from the Ancient Greek κάπρος (kápros), meaning 'wild boar'.
 Ancient Greek colonists from Magna Graecia were the first recorded inhabitants, calling the island Kapreai (Καπρέαι).
 Alternatively, the name could come from the Latin capreae, meaning 'goats'.
 Fossils of wild boars have been found on the island, supporting the Greek etymology.
 A less likely theory suggests an Etruscan origin meaning 'rocky', referencing the island's limestone terrain.